 Either option will be great but you’ve gotta weight cost vs time.
 Air bags will cost you more but the overall hassle of adjustment is sooo much easier.
 Yes, you can mount helper springs on and set up the adjustment and never leave it, but when you’re truck isn’t under load – not always best to have it setup in that same position.
 You’ll notice a much stiffer ride while not having your trailer attached.

 Overall, installing one of these will make for a better ride, your vehicle will love you for it and you wont wear out your tires or shocks as fast.
 The other thing too is if your truck isn’t level, you’ll be shining your lights in everyone’s eyes and your vehicle is less aerodynamic so this will equate to terrible fuel economy.

 There are so many things you’re able to do to your vehicle regardless if you have a gas or diesel engine.
-I personally have always stayed away from aftermarket tuning or deletes for diesel, but there are some great items to look at to help your vehicle perform better – especially for towing!
-While towing your truck will be under a lot more weight and hills will really bog it down to cause higher rpm’s and the need to breather harder.
+I personally have always stayed away from aftermarket tuning or deletes for diesel.
+But there are some great items to look at to help your vehicle perform better – especially for towing!

 First thing I’d recommend would be a Cold Air intake.
 These are fairly inexpensive, for a decent one like K&N or Spectre; you’re looking between $100-$300 depending on the vehicle.
 This is going to create more air flow directly to your motor, pick up colder air because of where the filter sits down lower in the engine bay, create a meaner engine noise (always love this), and most importantly better HP and MPG.